Literary Device

 Prophecy Foreshadowing

+Prophecy Foreshadowing is when an author uses a symbol, metaphor, or image to subtly or blatantly hint at a future event.
 We watched a Lion King clip in which a young Simba is with his father under the night sky.
 Mufasa explains how their guardians are in the starry sky and that Simba will never be alone.
 They will be there to guide him.
-Mufasa says, “Those kings will be there to guide you and so will I.” We discussed how this was prophecy foreshadowing because Mufasa later does in fact die and helps guide him from the stars.
+Mufasa says, “Those kings will be there to guide you, and so will I.” We discussed how this was prophecy foreshadowing because Mufasa later does, in fact, die and helps guide him from the stars.

 Teaching Foreshadowing with Movie Clips